 Our international student class sizes are small and we guarantee individualized attention, a necessary factor in ensuring we meet the distinct needs of each student.

-ESL Skills: Joining the Ringling Community is a year-long course created to introduce international students to the resources and nuances of life at Ringling College.
+ESL Skills: Joining the Ringling Community is a semester-long course created to introduce international students to the resources and nuances of life at Ringling College.
 ESL Skills is designed to:

-Writing Studio Plus is a year-long course tailored to the distinct writing needs and challenges of non-native English speakers.
-Students in this program will be given additional time and instruction to ensure understanding of assignments and allow for individual, customized attention.
+Writing Studio is a semester-long course tailored to the distinct writing needs and challenges of non-native English speakers.
+Students in this program will be given individualized instruction to ensure understanding of assignments and allow for individual, customized attention.

-As a student in Writing Studio Plus, you will strengthen your English language writing, reading, and listening comprehension, enhance your understanding of idiomatic, everyday American English, and receive customized instruction for writing for academic and professional work.
+As a student in Writing Studio, you will strengthen your English language writing, reading, and listening comprehension, enhance your understanding of idiomatic, everyday American English, and receive customized instruction for writing for academic and professional work.

 Please review the testing and paperwork requirements designed to facilitate your transition at Ringling College.

-All international Ringling students are required to take a speaking and listening comprehension test and submit a writing essay to determine which, if any, ESL courses they may be required to take.
+All international Ringling students are required to take a speaking and listening comprehension test and submit a written essay.

 ESL classes are designed to help non-native English speakers prepare for the coursework required for their degree.
 ESL Skills and other ESL classes may be waived upon successful performance on the proficiency tests, or if one or more of the following conditions is met and supporting documentation is received by the Office of International Student Affairs: